-Run down your list and take a minute to think about each idea and add any details that come to mind.
+Scan your list, take a minute to think about each idea, and add any details that come to mind.
 Stay loose.
-Simply jot down some notes, a place, a character, a name, an emotion, an era, a theme—anything that comes to you easily and effortlessly.
-Don’t labor over this step, you are simply sweeping up the crumbs left behind from creating your list of ideas.
+Simply jot down some notes, a place, a character, a name, an emotion, an era, a theme—anything that comes to you quickly and effortlessly.
+Don’t labor over this step; you’re simply sweeping up the crumbs left behind from creating your list of ideas.

 Identify your top 3 writing ideas

-Now, you are ready to identify the 3 most appealing ideas on your list.
-This is about how they feel to you right now.
+Now, you are ready to identify the three most appealing ideas on your list.
+Focus on how they feel right now.
 What calls to you?
-This will change over time, but let’s stay in the moment for now, the future will take care of itself.
+The topics that interest you will change over time, but let’s stay in the moment; the future will take care of itself.

-If you have ancillary material such as articles, research notes, and so on, put these in folders, whether physical or virtual, and set them aside until you are actively working on that topic.
-There’s nothing like a stack on magazines, books, or tear sheets, to distract you from the task at hand.
+If you have ancillary material such as articles, research notes, and so on, put these in folders, whether physical or virtual and set them aside until you are actively working on that topic.
+There’s nothing like a stack of magazines, books, or tear sheets, to distract you from the task at hand.

-Having comprehensive list of writing ideas is a great tool
+Having a comprehensive list of writing ideas is a great tool

 Creating an “ideas list” will relieve the sense of overwhelm, and you should feel a great sense of accomplishment when you look at your completed list.
 Take a minute to pat yourself on the back!